Unthrottled/spring-webflux/notes.md

 - create a finite number of new actors;
 - designate the behavior to be used for the next message it receives.

+###spring

+Why was Spring WebFlux created?

+Part of the answer is the need for a non-blocking web stack to handle concurrency with a small number of threads and scale with less hardware resources.
+Servlet 3.1 did provide an API for non-blocking I/O. However, using it leads away from the rest of the Servlet API where contracts are synchronous (Filter, Servlet) or blocking (getParameter, getPart).
+This was the motivation for a new common API to serve as a foundation across any non-blocking runtime.
+That is important because of servers such as Netty that are well established in the async, non-blocking space.

+The other part of the answer is functional programming.
+Much like the addition of annotations in Java 5 created opportunities — e.g. annotated REST controllers or unit tests, the addition of lambda expressions in Java 8 created opportunities for functional APIs in Java.
+This is a boon for non-blocking applications and continuation style APIs — as popularized by CompletableFuture and ReactiveX, that allow declarative composition of asynchronous logic.
+At the programming model level Java 8 enabled Spring WebFlux to offer functional web endpoints alongside with annotated controllers.

+We touched on non-blocking and functional but what does reactive mean?

+The term "reactive" refers to programming models that are built around reacting to change — network component reacting to I/O events, UI controller reacting to mouse events, etc. In that sense non-blocking is reactive because instead of being blocked we are now in the mode of reacting to notifications as operations complete or data becomes available.

+There is also another important mechanism that we on the Spring team associate with "reactive" and that is non-blocking back pressure.
+In synchronous, imperative code, blocking calls serve as a natural form of back pressure that forces the caller to wait.
+In non-blocking code it becomes important to control the rate of events so that a fast producer does not overwhelm its destination.

+Reactive Streams is a small spec, also adopted in Java 9, that defines the interaction between asynchronous components with back pressure.
+For example a data repository — acting as Publisher, can produce data that an HTTP server — acting as Subscriber, can then write to the response.
+The main purpose of Reactive Streams is to allow the subscriber to control how fast or how slow the publisher will produce data.

+- Annotated Controllers — consistent with Spring MVC, and based on the same annotations from the spring-web module.
+Both Spring MVC and WebFlux controllers support reactive (Reactor, RxJava) return types and as a result it is not easy to tell them apart.
+One notable difference is that WebFlux also supports reactive @RequestBody arguments.

+- Functional Endpoints — lambda-based, lightweight, functional programming model.
+Think of this as a small library or a set of utilities that an application can use to route and handle requests.
+The big difference with annotated controllers is that the application is in charge of request handling from start to finish vs declaring intent through annotations and being called back.

+Below are some specific points to consider:

+- If you have a Spring MVC application that works fine, there is no need to change.
+Imperative programming is the easiest way to write, understand, and debug code.
+You have maximum choice of libraries since historically most are blocking.
+- If you are already shopping for a non-blocking web stack, Spring WebFlux offers the same execution model benefits as others in this space and also provides a choice of servers — Netty, Tomcat, Jetty, Undertow, Servlet 3.1+ containers, a choice of programming models — annotated controllers and functional web endpoints, and a choice of reactive libraries — Reactor, RxJava, or other.
+- If you are interested in a lightweight, functional web framework for use with Java 8 lambdas or Kotlin then use the Spring WebFlux functional web endpoints.
+That can also be a good choice for smaller applications or microservices with less complex requirements that can benefit from greater transparency and control.
+- In a microservice architecture you can have a mix of applications with either Spring MVC or Spring WebFlux controllers, or with Spring WebFlux functional endpoints.
+Having support for the same annotation-based programming model in both frameworks makes it easier to re-use knowledge while also selecting the right tool for the right job.
+- A simple way to evaluate an application is to check its dependencies.
+If you have blocking persistence APIs (JPA, JDBC), or networking APIs to use, then Spring MVC is the best choice for common architectures at least.
+It is technically feasible with both Reactor and RxJava to perform blocking calls on a separate thread but you wouldn’t be making the most of a non-blocking web stack.
+- If you have a Spring MVC application with calls to remote services, try the reactive WebClient.
+You can return reactive types (Reactor, RxJava, or other) directly from Spring MVC controller methods.
+The greater the latency per call, or the interdependency among calls, the more dramatic the benefits.
+Spring MVC controllers can call other reactive components too.
+- If you have a large team, keep in mind the steep learning curve in the shift to non-blocking, functional, and declarative programming.
+A practical way to start without a full switch is to use the reactive WebClient.
+Beyond that start small and measure the benefits.
+We expect that for a wide range of applications the shift is unnecessary.
+If you are unsure what benefits to look for, start by learning about how non-blocking I/O works (e.g. concurrency on single-threaded Node.js) and its effects.

+Spring WebFlux is supported on Tomcat, Jetty, Servlet 3.1+ containers, as well as on non-Servlet runtimes such as Netty and Undertow.
+All servers are adapted to a low-level, common API so that higher level programming models can be supported across servers.

+Reactive and non-blocking generally do not make applications run faster.
+The key expected benefit of reactive and non-blocking is the ability to scale with a small, fixed number of threads and less memory.
+That makes applications more resilient under load because they scale in a more predictable way.
+In order to observe those benefits however you need to have some latency including a mix of slow and unpredictable network I/O. That’s where the reactive stack begins to show its strengths and the differences can be dramatic.

+In Spring WebFlux, and non-blocking servers in general, it is assumed that applications will not block, and therefore non-blocking servers use a small, fixed-size thread pool (event loop workers) to handle request

 Sources
 ---